pramitpal/VSDIAT_workshop/README.md

   - [References](#references)
   - [Acknowledgement](#acknowledgement)

-# Introduction To RTL to GDSII Flow
+# Brief Introduction To RTL2GDSII Flow
-  RTL to GDSII Flow refers to the all the steps involved in converting a logical Register Transfer Level(RTL) Design to a fabrication ready GDSII format.
-GDSII is a database file format which is an industry standard for data exchange of IC layout artwork.
+  RTL2GDS or RTL to GDSII Flow is the process of flow which are used to convert a RTL(Register Transfer Level design) hdl code like verilog and vhdl to a foundry ready format (GDSII) needed for fabrication of ASICs.
+GDSII represents a database file format which contains all the information about the IC layout artworks.
-  The RTL to GSDII flow consists of following steps:
+  The RTL to GSDII flow is as follows:
   - RTL Synthesis
   - Static Timing Analysis(STA)
   - Design for Testability(DFT)